 So what does a family farmer do for brunch?
 As the co-founder of Beretta Farms more than 20 years ago and, from farm to fork, as an advocate for organically sourced produce, Cynthia Beretta is at the heart of farming and oversees every aspect of the process.

 According to Cynthia, she credits the amazing women in her life for helping her grow Beretta, specifically her mother Angela who inspired all the proteins certified organic on offer from Beretta Farms.

-With the recent launch of Beretta Farms’ Maple Breakfast Sausage, raised without the use of antibiotics or hormones, we couldn’t resist asking Cynthia to share a few of her favourite brunch recipes – using breakfast sausage, of course.
+We asked Cynthia to share a few of her favourite brunch recipes – and no surprise, they’re centred on Beretta Farms’ Maple Breakfast Sausage, raised without the use of antibiotics or hormones breakfast sausage, of course.
 And, made with 100 per cent Canadian pork, Beretta’s Maple Breakfast Sausage contains 7g of protein per serving and is also gluten free.
 (Tip: The family farmers also have certified organic New York striploins and ribeyes.)

 The Beretta Maple Breakfast Sausage is available at retail stores across the country and at The Frozen Butcher.